shabaz123/antenna-analyzer/README.md

 (3) By slowly varying the transmit frequency, you should be able to find the antenna resonant frequency, by looking at the impedance.
 Picture a valley.
 If you traverse from low to high frequency, then the impedance will reduce down toward 50 ohm, and then beyond a certain frequency it will start increasing.
 The impedance valley bottom location is where the antenna is resonant.

 # Main Circuit Board (with snap-off areas)
 The instrument is built using a printed circuit board that has snap-away sections for the rotary controls.
 Most of the parts are large surface-mount, which is easy to assemble using a good pair of tweezers and a decent soldering iron.
-Note: Don't solder the BNC and N sockets, until you've looked at the next section titled 'End Panel'.
+Note: Don't solder the BNC and N sockets, until you've looked at the section further below titled 'End Panel'.

 <img width="100%" align="left" src="3d-renders/main-board.jpg">